JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 **Property**

-Here is an example of defining properties for the "virtual-network" identity.
+Here is an example of defining properties for the `virtual-network` identity.
 ```
    <xsd:element name="virtual-network-properties" type="VirtualNetworkType" />
    <!--#IFMAP-SEMANTICS-IDL Property('virtual-network-properties', 'virtual-network') -->